 What Do You Get In Your Amenity Bag in British Airways First Class?

-BA’s First Class passengers also receive pajamas, which is a very nice gesture (for example, Qatar Airways and Emirates – both famous for their onboard luxury and service – do not provide pajamas on medium-haul day flight).
+BA’s First Class passengers also receive pajamas, which is a very nice gesture (for example, Qatar Airways and Emirates – both famous for their onboard luxury and service – do not provide pajamas on medium-haul day flights).
 The lightweight, dark green pajama is presented with a ribbon bow and features the BA First Class logo on the chest.

 Review Of The Food In British Airways B787-9 First Class